sleepingkingstudios/incunabulum/campaigns/wellspring/mechanics/magic-items.md

 ---
-name: Wellspring | Magic Items
+name: Magic Items
 ---

+{% assign campaign = site.campaigns | where: "slug", page.campaign | first %}
+{% assign setting = site.settings | where: "slug", page.setting | first %}

 # Magic Items

 A successful adventure brings many rewards, including experience, gold, works of art, reputation and social contacts.
 And, most importantly, magic items.
-In Wellspring, there are two main ways that characters can earn magic items: as direct rewards from an adventure, and by exchanging [Magicite crystals]({{site.baseurl}}/settings/wellspring/magic#magicite-crystals).
+In Wellspring, there are two main ways that characters can earn magic items: as direct rewards from an adventure, and by exchanging [Magicite crystals]({{site.baseurl}}/campaigns/wellspring/setting/magic#magicite-crystals).

 Direct rewards are straightforward - the party discovers an advanced Potion of Healing on a shelf, or a Pearl of Power glimmering in the kuo-toa's spawning pond.
 Magic items discovered during an adventure are available immediately; they can be allocated to characters based on need, or held onto for safe-keeping and later sale or trade.